Estimating coil features from an equilibrium: Abstract

 \section{Abstract}

-We present an explicit theoretical framework for constructing artificial modular coils based solely on equilibrium properties, achieved through the formulation of a current potential defined on flux surfaces.
-We demonstrate that key measures of coil complexity --particularly coil non-planarity-- are strongly governed by local magnetic field properties and show promise as predictors for more realistic coil configurations.
-This approach provides both a pathway towards deeper understanding of equilibrium–coil relationships and a potential practical proxy for coil design.
+We present an explicit theoretical framework for constructing artificial modular coils { for vacuum stellarator fields} based solely on equilibrium properties, achieved through the formulation of a current potential defined on flux surfaces.
+Contours of constant Boozer toroidal angle can be directly interpreted as proxy coils, and so we demonstrate that key measures of coil complexity --particularly coil non-planarity-- are strongly governed by local magnetic field properties. { This approach} shows promise as predictor for more realistic coil configurations, providing both a pathway towards deeper understanding of equilibrium–coil relationships and a potential practical proxy for coil design.